ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 House and Food Costs at Methodist University

-Meal-plan costs may vary depending on the numnber of meals you intend to eat on-campus
+Meal-plan costs may vary depending on how many meals are included in the plan you choose.

 How Much Do Books Cost at Methodist University?

 First-year students are sometimes surprised by how much books and supplies cost–and not in a good way.
-The real cost of books and supplies depends on the courses you take and the materials required.
-To save money, many students choose to use books from the library or buy used textbooks and materials.
+The real cost of books depends on the courses you take and the materials required.
+To save money, many students choose to use books from the library or buy books from students who have already taken the course.

-Yearly Fees
+Annual Fees

-The majority of colleges also have fees to help cover the cost of facilties, like the library, gym and computer labs.
+Most schools also have fees to offsets cost associated with maintaining facilties, like the library, gym and computer labs.

-Planes, Trains, and Automobiles: Transportation costs at Methodist University
+The Cost of Transportation at Methodist University

 Other Costs